park-peter/lakeflow_job_meta/README.md

 # Lakeflow Jobs Meta

 A metadata-driven framework for orchestrating Databricks Lakeflow Jobs.
-Package as a library and run as a single task in a Lakeflow Job to continuously monitor for metadata changes and automatically update jobs.
+Package as a library and run as a single task in a Lakeflow Jobs to continuously monitor for metadata changes and automatically update jobs.

 ## Features

 - ✅ **Dynamic Job Generation**: Automatically creates/updates Databricks jobs from metadata
 - ✅ **Continuous Monitoring**: Automatically detects metadata changes and updates jobs
-- ✅ **Multiple Task Types**: Support for Notebook, SQL Query, and SQL File tasks
+- ✅ **Multiple Task Types**: Support for Notebook, SQL Query, SQL File, Python Wheel, Spark JAR, Pipeline, and dbt tasks
+- ✅ **Advanced Task Features**: Support for run_if conditions, job clusters, environments, and notifications
 - ✅ **Delta Table as Source of Truth**: Manage metadata directly in Delta tables
 - ✅ **YAML Support**: YAML file ingestion for bulk updates
 - ✅ **Dependency Management**: Handles execution order and task dependencies